rhmau1/praktikum_alsd/pertemuan1/laporanP1.md

 ## 2.4.1.
 Fungsi

-The solution is implemented in fungsi.java, and below is screenshot of the result.
+The solution is implemented in Fungsi.java, and below is screenshot of the result.

 ![Screenshot](../img/p1/img4.png)